gdelmas/typedoc-plugin-sourcefile-url/README.md

 ---

 The options are mutually exclusive.
-It is not possible to use `--sourcefile-url-prefix` and `--sourcefile-url-prefix` at the same time.
+It is not possible to use `--sourcefile-url-prefix` and `--sourcefile-url-map` at the same time.